We provide online therapy to high achievers in New York.

 Emotional State: Exploring the Emotional Dimensions

-• Depression: In stark contrast, depression is defined by its dominant emotional landscape of pervasive sadness, despair, and hopelessness.
-Those grappling with depression often describe an enduring sensation of emptiness and emotional distress.
-Fatigue with depression adds to these feelings of hopelessness.
-These profound and persistent negative emotions are a defining feature of depression, clearly distinguishing it from the more subdued emotional state associated with laziness.
+• Depression : In stark contrast depression is defined by this dominant emotional scenery, pervasive sadness , despair and hopelessness.
+People dealing with depression often mention an ongoing sensation of emptiness, and a steady emotional strain.
+With depression, fatigue also shows up, which tends to pile on that sense of hopelessness.
+These profound, persistent negative emotions are basically the hallmark of depression, and they make it clearly different from the more muted emotional state you typically see with laziness.

 Physical Symptoms: Unraveling the Bodily Manifestations